Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 There's something about a really nice ass in really tight denim that just does it for her, especially when it's attached to a pair of killer legs.
 No lie—Santana Lopez is a fucking connoisseur of the female form.
 Tits, asses, hips, legs, faces, arms, wrists, ankles, lips—she can (and does) appreciate every single thing, individually and as part of the whole.
 She may even have a scoring system in place in her little black book that would put Rachel Berry's PowerPoint skills to shame, not that she'll admit to it out loud.

 She's currently occupying a barstool in her new favorite bar in Alphabet City, admiring the view laid out in front of her as her favorite bartender bends down to retrieve a bottle of rum for her Mojito.
 That luscious backside sways back and forth, stretching the dark blue fabric taut, and Santana traces the perfect curves with hungry eyes.
-The body straightens and turns, and she's rewarded with an equally nice view of perky breasts in a low-cut halter, and the expanse of creamy skin that surrounds them.
+The body straightens and turns, and she's rewarded with an equally nice view of perky breasts in a low-cut halter and the expanse of creamy skin that surrounds them.

 Teresa gives Santana a once over, rolls her stunningly blue eyes in exasperation, and sets the bottle on the bar before gathering up the other ingredients.
 Santana grins and crosses her arms on the bar, watching Teresa work.
 She's not one of those fancy types that flip the bottles or juggle the shakers, but there is a certain sensuality to her mixology that's hypnotizing all the same.

 Santana has been trying to get this woman's phone number for two months now with no luck.
 She'd only managed to get her name after one of the waitresses had let it slip.
-It's not serious business, or anything—more like a game she's enjoying while she savors the best damn Mojito in Manhattan.
-Hell, she isn't even one hundred percent certain that Teresa even swings on her side of the fence, but the woman hasn't outright told her she's playing with the wrong equipment, so she'll keep taking her shots.
+It's not serious business or anything—more like a game she's enjoying while she savors the best damn Mojito in Manhattan.
+Hell, she isn't even one hundred percent certain that Teresa even swings on her side of the fence, but the woman hasn't outright told her that she's playing with the wrong equipment, so she'll keep taking her shots.

 Long, perfectly manicured fingers (complete with very short nails, thank you very much) slide a glass in front of her, and Santana breaks out her best seductive smile.
 "Muchas gracias, mi hermosa."